 - To disable transparency: Go to System Settings > Accessibility > Display.
 Check the box next to Reduce Transparency.

-Your Mac always needs spare storage space to run smoother as well as quickly.
-When it reaches or gets near capacity, it can be painfully lagging and will likely freeze until you optimize your data.
+Your Mac always needs spare storage space to run smoothly and more quickly.
+When it reaches or gets near capacity, it can start lagging and may freeze until you optimize your data.
+By deleting unwanted and unneeded data, you can give your Mac some breathing room and boost its performance.

-To manually fix a slow Mac, here’s how to free up important space on your hard drive:
+To manually speed up your Mac, here’s how to free up important space on your hard drive:

 - In System Settings, go to General > Storage.